This section is about how our Earth came to exist & how it came to be covered in water.

 At the same time a similar thing was happening to much smaller clouds of dust and gas around the Sun.
 These formed the Earth and all the other planets and moons in our solar system.

-- To start with the earth was made of fiery lava.
-It was so hot you would not have been able to stand on it.
+- To start with the earth was made of fiery lava, so hot you it would fry you immediately.

 - The earth was like this for 500 million years.